Writing Files with Vim

 .
 The sh

-isn’t required, but using that extension tells us that it’s a shell script.
+isn’t required, but using that extension tells us it’s a shell script.

 $ vim bad-reads-script.sh